-Maybe during your study of French you’ve come across the pronunciation icitte in the sense of ici.
+Maybe during your study of French you’ve come across the pronunciation icitte instead of ici.

-Both ici and icitte mean the same thing: “here.”
+Both icitte and ici mean the same thing: “here.”

-The difference between the two isn’t one of meaning but of language register.
+The difference between the two isn’t one of meaning but of language level.

 Icitte belongs to the level of language called populaire, just like the pronunciations moé and toé (for moi and toi).

-You may have come across icitte used in song lyrics, stand-up comedy, or some forms of literature.
-However, you should know that the use of icitte is felt to be uneducated by certain speakers.
+You may have come across icitte before in song lyrics, stand-up comedy, or some forms of literature.
+However, you should know that icitte is felt to be an uneducated usage by certain speakers.
+It carries stigma — certain people disapprove of its use.

-Like moé and toé, I’ll suggest that you learn to recognise icitte but that you avoid using it yourself.
+Like moé and toé, I’d suggest you learn to recognise icitte but that you avoid using it yourself at this stage.

 Ici, on the other hand, is used in all language situations and carries no stigma.
 You’ll never make a social blunder with ici.